haifeng-zhang/haifeng-zhang.github.io/_pages/research.md

 Wikipedia has experienced a slow but steady decline in editor contribution since 2007.
 One speculated the reason for the decline is the unfriendly environment for newcomers who are more likely to be reverted, particularly due to the use of semi-automated tools to fight vandalism.
 While the impact of these semi-automated tools remains an open question, their design requires careful consideration of some critical trade-offs.
 For example, how should the task of vandal fighting be divided between human editors and tools?
 What criteria should be built into vandal detection algorithms to balance between type I and type II errors?
 How should the algorithms be customized to learn and adapt to individual editor behaviors?
 To answer these questions, we are building an agent-based model to simulate editors' activities and the process of article creation and maintenance.

-## Modeling Innovation Diffusion and Algorithmic Marketing
+## Stream 3: Modeling Innovation Diffusion and Algorithmic Marketing
 Agent-based modeling has become the new paradigm to model innovation diffusion.
 A review of agent-based models (ABMs) of innovation diffusion revealed that few ABMs were calibrated properly, validated rigorously, and developed for prediction purpose.
 In my Ph.D. dissertation, I explored the use of machine learning techniques to harvest insights from large-scale data to ground an agent-based model to study the diffusion of residential solar panels.
 Computational diffusion models also make it possible that marketing decisions can be augmented or even automated by intelligent algorithms.
 My thesis also contributed a number of optimization algorithms in various marketing settings.

 **A Review of Empirically-Grounded ABMs of Innovation Diffusion**